How Coronavirus (COVID-19) impacts Brooke’s work

 - Developing emergency guidelines for national vet networks

 - Supporting community groups to contribute to the fight against Coronavirus.
-For instance, in Pakistan, women’s groups are using their sewing skills to make protective face masks
+For instance, in Pakistan and India last year, women’s groups used their sewing skills to make protective face masks

 - Connecting our community groups to government assistance schemes